Local and Global Blow Downs of Transport Twistor Space: Introduction

-In the context of involutive structures (cf.~\cite{Tre92}) the existence of local solutions to $d\beta|_{\D} = 0$ with property \ref{thmtnnt1} is referred to as {\it local integrability}.
-For $p\in Z\backslash SM$ local integrability is guaranteed by the classical Newlander--Nirenberg theorem (e.g.~\cite[Theorem 2.6.19]{Huy05}) and in this case property \ref{thmtnnt2} is a consequence of \ref{thmtnnt1} and the inverse function theorem.
-The crux of the preceding theorem is that we obtain local integrability together with the separation property \ref{thmtnnt2} also near points $p\in SM$, where $\D$ degenerates and the inverse function theorem cannot be applied.
+In the context of involutive structures (cf.~\cite{Tre92}), the existence of local solutions to ${\rm d}\beta|_{\D} = 0$ with property \ref{thmtnnt1} is referred to as {\it local integrability}.
+For $p\in Z\backslash SM$, local integrability is guaranteed by the classical Newlander--Nirenberg theorem (e.g., \cite[Theorem~2.6.19]{Huy05}) and in this case property~\ref{thmtnnt2} is a consequence of \ref{thmtnnt1} and the inverse function theorem.
+The crux of the preceding theorem is that we obtain local integrability together with the separation property~\ref{thmtnnt2} also near points $p\in SM$, where $\D$ degenerates and the inverse function theorem cannot be applied.

-Since this is a local result, it is also valid on the projective twistor space $Z_\mathbb P$ and it appears like this is the first such integrability result beyond LeBrun-Mason's work in the Zoll setting.
+Since this is a local result, it is also valid on the projective twistor space $Z_\mathbb P$ and it appears like this is the first such integrability result beyond LeBrun--Mason's work in the Zoll setting.

-\subsubsection{Application:\,Identity principles}
+\subsubsection{Application: Identity principles}